Mark Haines: Career

 Haines' longtime co-anchor on Squawk on the Street was Erin Burnett.
 On May 6, 2011, just weeks before Haines died, she moved on to CNN.
 With the loss of both prior hosts, Simon Hobbs & Melissa Lee filled in as co-anchors.

-On March 10, 2009, Haines famously called the bottom of the stock market during the financial crisis, forever cementing his legacy with the term "The Haines Bottom."
+On March 10, 2009, Haines famously called the bottom of the stock market of the United States bear market of 2007–2009, referred to as "The Haines Bottom."

 Death

 On May 25, 2011, Haines' wife Cindy reported that he had died the previous evening at his home in Marlboro Township, New Jersey.
 He is survived by his wife, a son, and a daughter.
 He died of congestive heart failure due to cardiomegaly.

 Just after the market opened on May 25, CNBC broadcast that Haines had died the previous evening.
 There was silence on the NYSE trading floor and CNBC presented a retrospective on his life and career.
 A special television program about his life and career aired on CNBC that evening.